acmenezes/container-the-hard-way/docs/02-container_image.md

 ---
 ## Let's download and extract an Alpine Linux image

 Here we could install any filesystem we want.
 For practical purposes I'm using one of the most popular container images, the alpine image.
 Keep in mind that you need to check the version and the url first from the alpine linux website.
-Below is the version that I was able to get during the time of creating this tutorial.
+Below is the version that I got at the creation of this tutorial.

 ```
 curl -s http://dl-cdn.alpinelinux.org/alpine/v3.8/releases/x86_64/alpine-minirootfs-3.8.1-x86_64.tar.gz | sudo tar xvzf - -C /var/lib/containers/img/alpine/